 We hit our first downpour while waiting for our food in Brazil.

 Brazil: Pão de Queijo: Brazilian Cheese Bread Gluten Free.
 I ate around the cheese the best I could, but this bread was incredible!!!!

 Belgium: Belgian Waffle with Berry Compote and Whipped Cream (V) (KA)

 Japan: Spicy Tuna and Salmon Roll topped with Volcano Sauce

 Hops & Barley (U.S.) New England Lobster Roll: Warm Lobster with Fresh Herb Mayonnaise and Griddled Roll.

 This was our last stop because Caitlin and I were drenched with rainwater and it wasn’t a warm day either, so dry clothes sounded appealing!

 I am so glad we had dinner at Shula’s because the food was out of this world.
-They gave us gluten free bread that was to die for, and it paired perfectly with our wine.
-I ordered the blacked salmon for dinner, and it was incredible! ♥️
+They gave us gluten-free bread that was to die for, and it paired perfectly with our wine.
+I ordered the blackened salmon for dinner, and it was incredible! ♥️

 If you missed our first Disney blogs, make sure to check them out here!!
 (Our Day at Magic Kingdom) & (Our Day at Hollywood Studios & Animal Kingdom!)
 There are YouTube videos to go along with each post as well 😊